Mikael Kubista

 Mikael Kubista (born 13 August 1961) is a Czech-born Swedish chemist and entrepreneur who works in the field of molecular diagnostics.
-Since 2007 he is serving as Head of the Laboratory of Gene Expression at the Biotechnology Institute, Czech Academy of Sciences.

-Kubista has contributed to the field of quantitative real-time PCR (qPCR), with his work recognized as part of the early research in this area.

-Early life

-Kubista was born to his medical doctor father in the former Czechoslovakia in 1961.
-His father received a scholarship and relocated to Sweden.
-At the age of 7 in 1968, Kubista went to Sweden to visit his father.
-However, on that very day, Russia invaded Czechoslovakia in the so called Warsaw Pact invasion of Czechoslovakia, and as a result, the family decided to stay making Sweden their new home.

-1984 and 1986 Kubista won the Swedish junior championships in bridge together with Nils Åhlen and Stefan Rebner, and with Stefan Andreasson and Niklas Karlsson, respectively.

 Education

 He completed his undergraduate studies at University of Gothenburg, earning a B.Sc. degree in chemistry in 1984.
 He then pursued a Licentiate in Physical Chemistry at the Institute of Chemistry and Chemical Engineering, Chalmers University of Technology in Göteborg, which he completed in 1986.
 Kubista obtained his Ph.D. in chemistry from Chalmers University of Technology.
-Following his doctoral studies, he conducted postdoctoral research at institutions such as La Trobe University in Melbourne, Australia, and Yale University in New Haven, US.
+Following his doctoral studies, he conducted postdoctoral research at La Trobe University in Melbourne, Australia, and Yale University in New Haven, US.
 Additionally, he has held visiting professor positions at various universities, including the University of Maryland in College Park, US, in June 2000, and the University of A Coruña in Spain, during September–November 2003 and July 2006 to June 2007.

 Career

 Academic career

 Kubista began his academic career in 1991 as an assistant professor in the Department of Physical Chemistry at Chalmers University of Technology.
 From 1993 to 1997, he was an associate professor in the Department of Biochemistry at the same institution.
 Following this, he held the position of professor in the Department of Biochemistry at Chalmers University of Technology from 1997 to 2006.

-In 2019 Kubista is interviewed for the podcast Spännande Möten.
+He has served as head for a laboratory at the Biotechnology Institute, Czech Academy of Sciences since 2007.